DiamonC/observer/README.md

 ## Why Arth Panel?
 The main difference between an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.

+# How to Run

+The reccomended way to run observer is in a docker container.
+The name of the container is `diamonc/observer`.
+Make sure the default port (3000 by default) is forwarded.

 ## Planned Pages

 ```